mkandes/batch-computing/NOHUP.md

 top -p 3990462
 ```

-What happens if you close the terminal where you originally restarted `pi.sh`?
+What happens if you close the original terminal where you restarted `pi.sh`?

 ## Additional References